d99kris/nmail/README.md

     sent=Sent
     smtp_host=smtp.example.com
     smtp_pass=
-    smtp_port=465
+    smtp_port=587
     smtp_user=
     trash=Trash
     user=example@example.com
     verbose_logging=0

+### address

+The from-address to use.
+Required for sending emails.

-### pass
+### cache_encrypt

-The field `pass` shall be left empty.
-The next time nmail is started it will prompt for password.
-If having configured nmail to save the password `save_pass=1` the field `pass` will be automatically populated with the password encrypted (refer to Security section below for details).
+Indicates whether nmail shall encrypt local message cache or not (default enabled).

 ### client_store_sent

-The field `client_store_sent` should generally be left `0`.
+This field should generally be left `0`.
 It indicates whether nmail shall upload sent emails to configured `sent` folder.
 Many email service providers (gmail, outlook, etc) do this on server side, so this should only be enabled if emails sent using nmail do not automatically gets stored in the sent folder.

-### smtp_user / smtp_pass
+### drafts

-The field `smtp_user` should generally be left blank, and only be specified in case the email account has different username and password for sending emails (or if one wants to use one email service provider for receiving and another for sending emails).
+Name of drafts folder - needed if using functionality to postpone email editing.

 ### editor_cmd